opencolor-tools/opencolor-spec/specification.md

 blues: =url(file://./pastells.oco#blues) // referencing groups via url, file protocol
 ```

+### Special Metadata values

+As metadata is meant to be used to configure views (for example, for our Mac OS X color picker), it makes sense to treat some metadata as typed values.
+These are:

+- Booleans (if 'true' or 'false')
+- Numbers (treated as floats)
+- Color values (in any color space)
+- References

 ## Color Definitions

 Colors can be defined as hex colors (3, 4, 6 or 8 hex digits) or in a generic color space format.
 Interpretation of these formats is up to the consumer.
 The hex code, as widely used in web technology and beyond, is treated specially as it doesn't need the "function" syntax.

 A color can have multiple definitions, but they must be non-ambiguous.
 A parser should just parse them all into a map like structure with the color space names as keys and the full color definition as value.

-We assume that for the most cases, rgb(a) or hex colors will be used and expect most consuming libraries to implement special handling and validation of these color definitions.
+We assume that for the most cases, rgb(a), hsl(a) or hex colors will be used and expect most consuming libraries to implement special handling and validation of these color definitions.
 For many cases it might be useful to document additional color definitions such as PANTONE names, RAL numbers or even just CYMK values. as long as you define your own color space and keep the needed values in parentheses, you can know yourself out and define what ever you want.

 ```
 short hex color: '#abc'